-From January 1, 2010 to April 27, 2010, the members of the Nominating and Corporate Governance Committee of the Board were James E. Service, John A. Cosentino, Jr., C. Michael Jacobi, and Ronald C. Whitaker.
-Since April 28, 2010 the members of the Compensation Committee of the Board are Amir P. Rosenthal, James E. Service and Ronald C. Whitaker.
+In 2011, the members of the Nominating and Corporate Governance Committee of the Board were Ronald C. Whitaker, Amir P. Rosenthal and James E. Service.
 Mr. Whitaker serves as Chairman of the Nominating and Corporate Governance Committee.

 The Nominating and Corporate Governance Committee is responsible to the Board for identifying, vetting and nominating potential Directors and establishing, maintaining and supervising the corporate governance program.
 Some of these responsibilities are discussed in more detail below.